-Graphical User Interface (GUI), is the part of an application that is visible to the user.
-GUI objects include elements such as menus, buttons, icons, text boxes, lists, dialog boxes, etc. GUI Testing is performed to ensure that the visual aesthetics of an application is as per specifications and to verify if the elements are visible to and interactable for a user.
-It also makes sure that the visual elements such as fonts and images comply with the design specifications.
+Graphical interface (GUI), is that part of an application that’s visible to the user.
+GUI objects include elements like menus, buttons, icons, text boxes, lists, dialog boxes, etc. GUI Testing is important as it is performed to ensure that the visual aesthetics of an application is as per specifications and to verify if the elements are visible to and interactable for a user.
+It also makes sure that the visual elements like fonts and pictures suits the planning specifications.

-Automating GUI tests can be complex and tricky as user behaviours can be unpredictable/complex.
+Automating GUI tests are often complex and tricky as user behaviours are often unpredictable.
 Consequently, having an all-in-one GUI testing tool can be quite handy.
 There are multiple such tools in the market, one of which is Ranorex.

 About Ranorex tool

 Ranorex Studio is an end-to-end, all-in-one GUI test automation tool which was introduced to the market in 2007 by Ranorex GmbH.
 It provides solutions on different environments, for multiple devices and applications, facilitating automated tests of Web, Mobile and Desktop applications.

 Ranorex does not have a scripting language of its own, but it is based on Microsoft’s .Net framework and supports only C# and VB.NET to edit test recordings or create custom tests.

 Ranorex Studio is one among the foremost comprehensive automation tools, supporting a good range of environments, specifications, and settings.
 Its tech support involves:

 - Windows OS 7 through 10 and Windows Server 2008 through 2016

 - Windows desktop technologies, including .NET, ActiveX, Delphi, Java, Telerik, and Microsoft Office apps